 Google Search data shows people are becoming more climate-conscious

-The technology giant says queries in Google Search and Maps suggest people have become increasingly committed to living sustainably.
+The technology giant says queries in Google Search and Maps suggest people have become committed to living sustainably

 People in the UK are taking steps to live more sustainable lives by trying to make greener and cleaner choices, according to new data from Google.